Toonkit/Website/README.md

 #### **Q:** My game is missing some files, how do I fix this?

-In order to repair a faulty installation of Toontown: Corporate Clash, you must uninstall and then reinstall the game.
-The launcher also may periodically update your game with the files that you were missing previously.
+First, make sure that the version you are playing on is the most up-to-date version: the launcher automatically serves and handles updates.
+To update your game, you may close and reopen the launcher.
+If the issue persists, you must uninstall and then reinstall the game.
+This occurs when components might be missing in your game files, such as textures and models not appearing.